andk/cpanpm/t/README.shell.txt

 - svn add the new testdistro (maybe we can skip that?)

+(3) Upload and embed into our minicpan

+- if you want more distros, repeat (1) and (2) now

-- upload the distro to the CPAN and wait until the indexer has produced a CHECKSUMS file
+- upload the distro(s) to the CPAN and wait until the indexer has produced a CHECKSUMS file

 - svn add the relevant CHECKSUMS files

-- add the dummy distro and the CHECKSUMS files to the MANIFEST
+- add the dummy distro(s) and the CHECKSUMS files to the MANIFEST

+(4) Work with the results

-- add the distro to t/CPAN/modules/02packages.details.txt
+- add the distro(s) to t/CPAN/modules/02packages.details.txt

 - add the test to shell.t that triggered the demand for a new distro